 Software Version Notes Micro Focus Fortify Static Code Analyzer 18.20 or later To scan your project locally with Fortify Static Code Analyzer, you must either have the path to the Fortify Static Code Analyzer installation directory so you can specify it in the configuration or make sure that the PATH environment variable includes the sourceanalyzer executable (see "Configuring Global Settings for the Fortify Jenkins Plugin" on page 14).
 Note: Performing remote analysis requires Fortify Static Code Analyzer version 19.2.0 or later.
-Micro Focus Fortify Software Security Center (Optional) 18.20 or later To upload scan results to Fortify Software Security Center, to trigger a build failure based on scan results, and to see results in Jenkins, make sure that you have: The Fortify Software Security Center URL A Fortify Software Security Center authentication token of type CIToken (see "Preparing Fortify Software Security Center to Work with the Fortify Jenkins Plugin" on page 13) To perform a remote analysis, make sure that you have: A Fortify Software Security Center authentication of type CloudCtrlToken (see "Preparing Fortify Software Security Center to Work with the Fortify Jenkins Plugin" on page 13) Micro Focus Fortify CloudScan (Optional) 19.2.0 or later To perform a Fortify Static Code Analyzer analysis on a remote system using Fortify CloudScan, make sure that you have the CloudScan Controller URL.
-Note: If you plan to upload remote scan results to Fortify Software Security Center, then you do not need to provide a CloudScan Controller URL.
-The Fortify Jenkins Plugin automatically determines the CloudScan Controller that is associated with Fortify Software Security Center.
+Code Allalyzer version 17.2.0 of later.
+Micro Focus Fortify Software Security Center (Optional) 18.20 or later To upload scan results to Fortify Software Security Center, to trigger a build failure based on scan results, and to see results in Jenkins, make sure that you have: The Fortify Software Security Center URL A Fortify Software Security Center authentication token of type CIToken (see "Preparing Fortify Software Security Center to Work with the Fortify Jenkins Plugin" on page 13) To perform a remote analysis, make sure that you have: A Fortify Software Security Center authentication of type ScanCentralCtrlToken (see "Preparing Fortify Software Security Center to Work with the Fortify Jenkins Plugin" on page 13) Note: The ScanCentralCtrlToken was introduced in Fortify Software Security Center version 20.1.0.
+Use the CloudCtrlToken with Fortify Software Security Center versions 19.2.x and earlier.
+Micro Focus Fortify ScanCentral (Optional) 19.2.0 or later To perform a Fortify Static Code Analyzer analysis on a remote system using Fortify ScanCentral, make sure that you have properly configured Fortify ScanCentral and you have the

-Software Version Notes Fortify CloudScan supports offloading project translation for .NET (.NET Core, .NET Standard, C#, VB.NET), ABAP, Apex, Classic ASP, ColdFusion, Java (including Gradle and Maven projects), JavaScript, PHP, PL/SQL, Python, Ruby, T-SQL, TypeScript, and Visual Basic.
-Note: Translation of .NET requires .NET Framework version 4.6.1 or later.
+Software Version Notes ScanCentral Controller URL.
+Note: If you plan to upload remote scan results to Fortify Software Security Center, then you do not need to provide a ScanCentral Controller URL.
+The Fortify Jenkins Plugin automatically determines the ScanCentral Controller that is associated with Fortify Software Security Center.
+Fortify ScanCentral supports offloading project translation for .NET applications in C# and VB.NET (.NET Core, .NET Standard, C#, ASP.NET), ABAP, Apex, Classic ASP, ColdFusion, Java (including Gradle and Maven projects), JavaScript, PHP, PL/SQL, Python, Ruby, T-SQL, TypeScript, and Visual Basic.
+Note: Translation of .NET requires the following: Fortify ScanCentral version 19.2.0 requires .NET Framework 4.6.1 or later.
+Fortify ScanCentral version 20.1.0 or later requires .NET Framework version 4.7.2 or later.
 Maven 3.x To integrate the scan with Maven, you must install the Fortify Maven plugin, which is available when you install Fortify SCA and Apps.
 Fortify recommends that you use the same Fortify Maven Plugin version as the Fortify Static Code Analyzer version and that you install the source version of the Fortify Maven Plugin rather than the binary version.
 You must install the Fortify Maven Plugin for the same user who is running Jenkins.
 If you use a proxy, then you need to configure proxy settings for the Fortify Maven Plugin.
 For information, see the Settings Reference at https://maven.apache.org.
 For more information about build integration with the Fortify Maven Plugin, see the Micro Focus Fortify Static Code Analyzer User Guide .
-MSBuild 4.x, 12.0, 14.0, 15.0 Visual Studio (devenv) 2013, 2015, 2017
+MSBuild 4.x, 12.0, 14.0, 15.x, 16.4 Fortify Static Code Analyzer version 20.1.0 and later support MSBuild 16.4.